 12. The consolidated financial results for the year ended 31 March 2023 reflected an excess of current liabilities (including liabilities directly associated with assets classified as held for sale) over current assets (including assets classified as held for sale) of Rs.
 2,610.36 crore and profit from operations after tax amounting to Rs.
 1,139.45 crore.
 The Group has in the past incurred losses primarily on account of losses in the energy and highway sector as detailed in notes 2, 6 and 7.
 This as consequence had impact on net worth, delay in repayment of debts and interest servicing and lower credit ratings for some of its borrowings.
-Management is taking various initiatives including monetization of assets, recovery of outstanding claims in various infra business (highway sector/ECP) investee entities, raising finances from financial institutions/ group companies, strategic investors and from other strategic initiatives, and refinancing of existing debts and other strategic initiatives to ensure the repayment of borrowings and debts in an orderly manner.
+Management is taking various initiatives including monetization of assets, recovery of outstanding claims in various infra business (highway sector/ECP) investee entities, raising finances from financial institutions/ group companies, strategic initiatives to ensure the repayment of borrowings and debts in an orderly manner.